beca-g/bookmark-manager-revisited/README.md

 CREATE DATABASE bookmarks_test;
 ```

-To set up the datatbase tables connect to each database in `psql` abd rub the SQL scripts in the db/migrations folder in the given order.
+To set up the datatbase tables connect to each database in `psql` and run the SQL scripts in the db/migrations folder in the given order.

 ### To run the Bookmark Manager app: